 The Swarm - Oliver Patrice Weder (0:00 / 2:31)

-Christian was commissioned to write a film in September 2014.
-A film operatic in its expanse with acres of space, time and air to let the score sing.
-Always a fan of the work of Terence Malick, Christian observed arcing fields of barley, a climax which filled a film lens with exploding teardrops of rain.
-How best to create something unique enough to illustrate these chaotic patterns of beauty?
-Spitfire carried out a test with a group of guitarists playing all around the hall at Air.
-The results were sublime, from a beautiful patina of plucked notes, to a jet of long tones created by a multitude of chaotic un-measured trems played by players all over the room.
-The combination of sublime players, sublime instruments and an expansive room, proved a heady mix.
+Christian was commissioned to write for a film in September 2014, operatic in its expanse, with acres of space.
+Always a fan of the work of Terrence Malick, the aim was to create something to emulate arcing fields of barley and teardrops of rain; sounds that would mirror these chaotic patterns of natural beauty.
+After much testing, we took a “Swarm” of players, 18 in total, to AIR Studios, to play a specially selected blend of instruments — mandolins, ukeleles and charangos.
+The results were sublime, from a beautiful patina of plucked notes, to jets of long notes, created by a multitude of chaotic unmeasured tremolos played by players all over the room.

-The library is presented with six microphone positions and three stereo mixes which you can not only mix and blend to fit the application you’re working on, but also automate for dramatic shifts in focus and depth.
+The library is presented with six microphone positions and three stereo mixes which you mix and blend to fit the application you’re working on, but also automate for dramatic shifts in focus and depth.
 They're also fully output assignable for surround and 5.1 use.
-The definitive range is designed to fit in with Spitfire's entire orchestral canon, including Albion, BML and some of the Signature Range as if they're performing in the same room at the same time.
+The definitive range is designed to fit with Spitfire's entire orchestral range.